jeamon/gostream/README.md

 Very simple.
 Please have a look at the [usage section](#usage) for examples.
 This tool can be integrated into an automated script for more capabilities.

-## Technologies

-This project is developed with:
-* Golang version: 1.13
-* Native libraries only

 ## Setup